-Similar to the IBEX promissory convertible notes, the conversion prices per the terms of the note agreements are based upon the fair market value of the OTC closing price of the Company's stock as of the date of issuance discounted based on the factors previously discussed in the disclosures related to the IBEX Revolver and promissory convertible notes.
-There were no related party loan conversions in 2013.
-During the year ended December 31, 2012, \$527,200 worth of debt was converted into 278,183,086 shares of \$.001 par value common stock at an average conversion price of \$0.0019 per share.
+Similar to the IBEX promissory convertible notes, the conversion prices per the terms of the note agreements are based on the fair value of the OTC closing price of the Company's stock as of the date of issuance, discounted based on the factors previously discussed in the disclosures related to the IBEX Revolver Agreement.
+There were no related party loan conversions during the years ending December 31, 2014 and 2013.

-During the years ended December 31, 2013 and 2012, the Company borrowed \$191,253 and \$593,511, respectively, through additional promissory notes with other related parties.
+During the years ended December 31, 2014 and 2013, the Company borrowed \$164,022 and \$191,253, respectively, through additional promissory notes with other related parties.